-- Finally fold in the chocolate chunks until even throughout the dough.
+- Lastly fold in the chocolate chunks/chips until even throughout the batter.

-- Remove from the oven and leave to cool in the cake tin.
+- Remove from the oven and leave in the cake tin to cool completely.

 - Once cool, take the brownie out of the tin and cut into squares using a sharp knife.